mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 It should become evident to the players that the Grant system is a best guess.
 The ship may not in fact be in that system.
 It could have misjumped, in which case the _Jeramiah_ will be looking for a needle in a thousand haystacks.
 The Grant system itself is a Red Zone.
-Jemasie says that the reason for the Red Zone is rumored to be an at- mospheric contagion, but the interdiction force is actually a number of Navy-run satellites in geostationary orbit that will shoot down any craft approaching the planet.
+Jemasie says that the reason for the Red Zone is rumored to be an at-mospheric contagion, but the interdiction force is actually a number of Navy-run satellites in geostationary orbit that will shoot down any craft approaching the planet.
 Automated warnings are in place to advise ships to refuel at one of the two gas giants.
 A small Scout Service detachment is also operating at one of the gas giants, to serve as an additional warning to ships that may pass through.
 The “space station” there is nothing more than 5 cutter modules docked together, with a lifeboat for emergency use.
 In a Service where isolated duty is often the norm, this posting would be the most isolated posting of all the isolated postings.

 The _Jeramiah_ has been outfitted with a standard Modular Cutter, a fuel module and a salvage module.
-The per- manent Spinward Salvage crew members on board are the Salvage Captain and the two engineers.
+The per-manent Spinward Salvage crew members on board are the Salvage Captain and the two engineers.
 The other positions that require filling are: two pilots, navigator, medic and small craft pilot.
 Two additional “salvage experts” could to be carried if there are additional characters who need to be part of the crew.

 **Required Skills and Equipment**

 Shipboard skills are essential, particularly pilot, engineer, computer, sensors, zero-G and astrogation skills.
 If the players don't have at least some of these skills, they won't be hired.
-Additional useful skills for part two of this ad- venture would be streetwise, investigate, carouse and stealth skills.
+Additional useful skills for part two of this ad-venture would be streetwise, investigate, carouse and stealth skills.

 **REFEREE'S INFORMATION**
 Spinward Salvage has built up a good working relationship with the Scout Service in the Marches over the decades,